Birthright00/MedSync_CGH-Project/README.md

-# Introduction
+# CGH Project 2.0 - Education Office Scheduling Automation

 ---

-Welcome to the installation and set up guide for _CGH's Data Management Web Application._
+Welcome to the **CGH Education Office Scheduling System** - an advanced automation platform designed specifically for streamlining educational session management at Changi General Hospital.

+**CGH Project 2.0** focuses primarily on **scheduling system automation**, featuring AI-powered email parsing, intelligent session management, and comprehensive educational workflow automation for the CGH Education Office.

 The instructions for the installation may get rather complicated but please read through the setup guide and/or reach out to the repo's owner for help.